Our Ace Grading review is the fourth time we’ve sent cards off to a UK company in recent months.

 They don’t post often on social media, but they are responsive if you do happen to run into any issues.

 Ace Grading is one of the better UK-based companies if you’re hoping to sell your cards on sites like eBay in the short-term.

 They won’t match up to the likes of PSA or BGS in terms of valuations, but Gem Mint copies will sell for a respectible amount.
 It’s also far cheaper and quicker to get cards graded, so it’s a tradeoff worth considering.

-We’d probably send off any 1999 1st Edition Holos to a more established company, but Ace Grading is a decent option if you want to get modern Pokémon cards slabbed at reasonable prices.
+We’d probably send off any 1999 1st Edition Holos to a more established company.
+Ace Grading is still a decent option if you want to get modern Pokémon cards slabbed at reasonable prices.